npcole/npyscreen/docs/Documentation.rst

     class.
 This method should return an NPSTree instance.
 The function will be called automatically whenever *values* is assigned.

+    *Changed in version 2.0pre69* By default this class uses *TreeLine* widgets to display each line of the tree.
+In derived classes You can change this by changing the class attribute *_contained_widgets*.

+MutlilineTreeNewAnnotated, MultilineTreeNewAnnotatedAction
-    By default this class uses *TreeLineAnnotated* widgets to display each line of the tree.
-You can change this by changing the class attribute *_contained_widgets*.
+    *New in version 2.0pre69* By default this class uses *TreeLineAnnotated* widgets to display each line of the tree.
+In derived classes You can change this by changing the class attribute *_contained_widgets*.

 Grids
 *****
 SimpleGrid